Project Appleseed: History

+Instruction

 Although the program initially focused on the use of the M14/M1A and M-1 Garand rifles, students at marksmanship clinics today mostly use semiauto rimfire rifles chambered for the inexpensive .22 Long Rifle cartridge.
-Targets are placed at 25-meters, and appropriately scaled to simulate distances out to 400 yards.
+Targets are placed at 25 meters, and appropriately scaled to simulate shooting at distances out to 400 yards.
 The use of .22 caliber rifles increased the reach of the program by reducing the total cost to attend, and drawing in less-experienced shooters.
-Students may bring rifles in calibers up to 8mm, if a firing a rifle cartridge, or .45 caliber or less, if shooting a pistol caliber cartridge.
+Students may bring rifles in calibers up to 8mm, if a firing a rifle cartridge, or .45 caliber or less, if shooting a pistol-caliber cartridge.

 Project Appleseed also offers longer-distance classes such as Rimfire Known Distance clinics (out to 200 yards) and centerfire Known Distance clinics (out to 400 yards) in select locations across the country.
-In 2019, the program rolled out the Appleseed Pistol Clinic, a which focuses on the fundamentals of pistol marksmanship but stops short of defensive or tactical shooting.
+In 2019, the program rolled out the Appleseed Pistol Clinic, which focuses on the fundamentals of pistol marksmanship to prepare students to take a defensive pistol class.

 The American history presented at Project Appleseed clinics include the events leading up to the American Revolution, specifically the Battles of Lexington and Concord, and the subsequent British retreat to Boston.
-The story is presented in three sections, referred to as the "Three Strikes of the Match."
-The Three Strikes are the 3 key events along Battle Road on April 19, 1775, that triggered the Revolutionary War becoming a full-out war.
+The story is presented in three sections, referred to as the "Three Strikes of the Match".
+The Three Strikes are the three key events along Battle Road on April 19, 1775, that triggered the Revolutionary War.

-The volunteers of Project Appleseed also participate in history-only presentations (no shooting involved) called "Libertyseeds."
+The volunteers of Project Appleseed also participate in history-only presentations (no shooting involved) called "Libertyseeds".
 These events usually feature content on the "Three Strikes" that were needed to start the American Revolutionary War.

-The history presented offers special emphasis on the heroism and sacrifices of individuals such as Paul Revere, Dr. Samuel Prescott, and William Dawes; Captains John Parker (Lexington), Isaac Davis (Acton), and Hezekiah Wyman; Elizabeth Zane; and octogenarian Samuel Whittemore, the oldest known colonial combatant in the American Revolutionary War.
+The history presented offers special emphasis on the heroism and sacrifices of individuals such as Paul Revere, Dr. Samuel Prescott, and William Dawes; Captains John Parker (Lexington), Isaac Davis (Acton), and Hezekiah Wyman; William Heath; Elizabeth Zane; and octogenarian Samuel Whittemore, the oldest known colonial combatant in the American Revolutionary War.

-Stories of Daniel Morgan and his Morgan's Riflemen are also told.
+Stories of Daniel Morgan and his Morgan's Riflemen also are told.
 Known Distance Appleseeds often add stories featuring Patrick Ferguson and Timothy Murphy, who were riflemen that played major roles at the Battle of Brandywine, Second Battle of Saratoga, and the Battle of Kings Mountain.

+Cadre of Instructors

 All Appleseed instructors are unpaid volunteers.
-Prospective instructors go through a rigorous professional development process requiring mastery of the instructional material.
-This takes a minimum of 60 hours of hands-on training plus some self-directed study.
+Prospective instructors must first qualify to Expert Rifleman standards before starting a rigorous professional development process requiring mastery of the instructional material.
+This process takes a minimum of 80 hours of hands-on training plus some self-directed study.
 Instructors in Training wear orange hats while as they progress to the role of full Instructor.

 Full instructors wear red hats.
 Marksmanship clinic leaders (known as Shoot Bosses) don green hats when they are serving in that role.
+A small percentage of instructors rise to the role of Senior and Master Instructor.
+Entrusted with maintaining teaching standards and quality control, Senior and Master Instructors optionally wear grey hats.